WANT TO SPEAK AT THE NEXT CULTURE SUMMIT?

 Due to the high volume of submissions we receive and the limited number of speaking slots, we’re unable to reply to everyone, however, we do read every application.
 Please note that we are unable to pay speaking fees at this time.
-There is no deadline to apply, we will accept submissions until all speaking slots are filled.
+The deadline to submit your presentation abstract is Friday, March 3rd.

 We offer several opportunities to be involved:

 To get started, please review the content below to get a sense of our audience and what we look for in speaker applications.

 There are a few key things that separate a great pitch from one we won’t read a second time.
 As you begin to write yours, use this page as a resource for what makes a good Culture Summit speaker submission.